 Are you thinking of migrating to Shopify Plus or looking to do a redesign?
 Let's help you prepare with our top five design and UX insights and advice.
 In this post, we'll cover everything from how Shopify Plus measure up in terms of design and UX, how brands can prepare for a creative discovery session, our favourite Shopify Plus project, design trends and predictions, and our own design and UX process here at blubolt.
 Let’s get started!

 1. When starting a new website project, how can brands prepare for a creative discovery session with their Shopify Plus agency?

 We’d recommend that brands take a three-prong approach to prepare for creative discovery sessions:

 Firstly, consider the overall priorities for the project.

 Understand your business objectives and project goals.
-Make sure you’ve got an internal agreement on both of these points on this before embarking on a website project as it will set a clear direction for your eCommerce agency team.
+Make sure you’ve got an internal agreement on both of these points before embarking on a website project, as it will set a clear direction for your eCommerce agency team.

 Secondly, review your current website.

 Create a love/hate list.
 Run through your website by page type and make notes on what you like and dislike about each.

 Conduct a content audit and usability review.
 At blubolt, we familiarise ourselves with a client’s site content and existing UX and functionality, but you can also think about this in preparation for creative discovery.
 We also want to understand what’s important from your point of view and to your customers.